Request system Genome Diagnostics Welcome!

 The section genome diagnostics of the department of Genetics, and the translational metabolic laboratory of the department of laboratory medicine (both of the Radboudumc in Nijmegen) started in 2013, an intensive and far-reaching cooperation with the department of Clinical Genetics of the Maastricht UMC+.

-Together we are able to offer a complete package of genetic and enzyme-/biochemical tests for both national and international physicians.
+Together1 we are able to offer a complete package of genetic and enzyme-/biochemical tests for both national and international physicians.
 We offer diagnostics for a large number of acuired, hereditary and/or congenital disorders.
 New tests are implemented in diagnostics after an extensive validation in accordance with current quality standards.

 We have complementary expertise in both centers and we can jointly develop and implement the latest technologies.
 All genetic and enzyme-/biochemical tests of these two centers are offered in one and the same (this) ordering system, regardless of where the test is performed.

-Our laboratories are accredited
+Our laboratories are ISO 15189 accredited.

 QualityThe Laboratory of Genome Diagnostics has state-of-the-art techniques and equipment.
 In the Competency Statement is described how the laboratory guarantees its quality.
 In this competency statement the scope and operation list of the laboratory are included.

-Radboudumc & Maastricht University Medical Centre
+Radboudumc & Maastricht University Medical Centre.